 5. Employees who hold stakes in the company’s equity exercise their shareholders’ rights at their own discretion.
 There is no control of the voting rights.

 6.1 As per Article 8 sentence 1 of the company’s articles of association, the Executive Board consists of two or more people.
-Members of the Executive Board are appointed and dismissed by the Supervisory Board in accordance with Section 84 AktG in conjunction with Section 31 of the German Co-Determination Act (MitbestG) and Article 8 of the articles of association.
+Members of the Executive Board are appointed and dismissed by the Supervisory Board in accordance with Section 84 AktG in conjunction with Section 31 MitbestG and Article 8 of the articles of association.

 6.2 Amendments to the articles of association can be made by means of a resolution of the Annual General Meeting.
 In line with Sections 179 and 133 AktG and Article 22 of the articles of association, a simple majority of the votes cast at the Annual General Meeting is sufficient for amendments to the articles of association.
 If a capital majority is required in addition to a majority of the votes, a simple majority of the share capital represented when the resolution is passed is adequate.
 Where the law prescribes a larger voting or capital majority for specific amendments to the articles of association, the legally required majority applies.
 In accordance with Article 11 (4) of the articles of association, the Supervisory Board is authorised to carry out amendments to the articles of association that relate only to the wording.
 If an amendment to the articles of association in the event of a capital increase or steps taken in accordance with the German Reorganisation of Companies Act (UmwG) is designed to change the relationship between class A and class S shares, special resolutions by the class A and class S shareholders affected are required as per Section 138 AktG.
 Amendments to the articles of association become effective when they are recorded in the commercial register.

-7.1 Subject to the approval of the Supervisory Board, the Executive Board was authorised by the Annual General Meeting on 21 June 2017 to increase the company’s share capital until 20 June 2022 by up to € 35,024,417.00 by issuing up to 35,024,417 new registered class A shares for subscription in cash and/or kind in one or more stages (Authorised Capital I, see Article 3 of the articles of association).
+7.1 Subject to the approval of the Supervisory Board, the Executive Board is authorised under Article 3 (4) of the articles of association to increase the company’s share capital until 20 June 2022 by up to € 33,373,036.00 by issuing up to 33,373,036 new registered class A shares by subscription in cash and/or kind in one or more stages (Authorised Capital I, see Article 3 of the articles of association).
 The statutory subscription rights of class S shareholders shall be excluded.
 The Executive Board is additionally authorised, subject to the approval of the Supervisory Board, to exclude the statutory subscription rights of class A shareholders in those cases covered in more detail in the resolution, such as issue for contributions in kind or issue in return for cash, provided the issue price is not substantially lower than the stock exchange price of those class A shares which are already listed at the time of the issue, and provided the new class A shares do not account for more than 10 % of share capital.
 Furthermore, the issue of new class A shares while excluding the subscription rights of class A shareholders is limited to a total of 20 % of the share capital attributable to class A shares.
 All class A shares issued or that could be issued under other authorisations with the exclusion of subscription rights count towards this 20 % limit.

 7.2 Subject to the approval of the Supervisory Board, the Executive Board is additionally authorised under Article 3 (5) of the articles of association to increase the company’s share capital until 20 June 2022 by up to € 1,352,250.00 by issuing up to 1,352,250 new registered class S shares by subscription in cash and/or kind in one or more stages (Authorised Capital II, see Article 3 of the articles of association).
 The statutory subscription rights of holders of class A shares shall be excluded.
 The Executive Board is authorised, with the approval of the Supervisory Board, to exclude the statutory subscription rights of holders of class S shares as is necessary to equalise fractional amounts.